 In 1996, two years after she was released, Phoolan Devi contested elections on a Samajwadi Party (SP) ticket and won.
 The rifles were exchanged for the ballot, and the jungles of Madhya Pradesh were replaced by a house on Ashoka Road.

 Life had changed, but the ghosts of Phoolan Devi’s past continued to haunt her.
 Something which she was aware of.
 As Indira Jaisingh wrote of her impressions of Phoolan:

 On 25 July 2001, Phoolan Devi was returning from the Parliament when Sher Singh Rana shot her at the gate of her 44, Ashoka Road residence.
 She was brought to the hospital, and was declared dead.

 Rana said that he had killed Phoolan Devi to avenge the 1981 Behmai massacre.
 Phooolan’s Devi life, filled with violence and injustice, had come full circle.

 Writing 15 years after her death, one still grapples with how to view Phoolan Devi.
 For many from the oppressed classes, she was a pioneer, a hero to look up to with her defiant violence against systems of oppression.
 On the other hand, for many, she was a law-breaker who got what she deserved.

 Phoolan Devi was a paradox, defined by courage and a defiant roar at the powers that be.
 This was a woman who was a rebel, and knew what it meant to live like one.

-(On the occasion of Phoolan Devi’s 16th death anniversary, The Quint is republishing a story from its archives.
+(On the occasion of Phoolan Devi’s birth anniversary, The Quint is republishing a story from its archives.
 The story was originally published on 25 July 2016)